San-77x/PixelArt-Generator/readme.md

 ## Credits

-This project was created by [Your Name].
+This project was created by San-77x.